 After 2 to 3 months of tracking your expenses and determining your necessary and accessory expenses, you can now create a budget that is based on your actual habits.
 What's better is that the same apps that track your expenses can also help you create a budget.
 For those of you who need "gentle reminders" of getting too close to your budget limit or even going over budget in any category by $1 measly dollar, these apps are a Godsend; but for those of you who hate being reminded about your budget limitations, this feature may annoy you.

 If you're easily annoyed, just realize that it may be a pain, but it's for a purpose.

-If you're feeling frustrated - good . . . that means (like me) your process to moving abroad has begun (in my King Jaffe Joffer from Coming To America voice).
+If you're feeling frustrated - GOOD . . . that means (like me) your process to finding financial wellness has begun (in my King Jaffe Joffer from Coming To America voice).

 SO . . .
 NOW WHAT???

 Once you have done 1, 2, and 3, you now must divide and conquer - literally!
 I have begun my financial journey for my life abroad by evaluating, organizing, and minimizing services and things that no longer serve me or my wellness journey.

 4. FRUGAL + SIMPLE + MINIMAL = THE THINGS I NO LONGER WASTE :: SPACE